dmuth/SeptaStats/README.md

    - This instance should NOT be made available over the Internet.
 Seriously.
 Don't do it.
 - The web app can be found at http://localhost:8002/
    - I recommend blocking this port off from the Internet and using your own instance of Nginx to proxy to it, with HTTPS.
+- AWS credentials should be in `aws-credentials.txt`
+   - Note that if you create a policy for your IAM credentials (as you should!), the ARN in the Resource array must end in `/*`.
+Exammple: `arn:aws:s3:::septa-stats/*`.
+There is a bug in the policy generator where this won't happen and your backups will fail.
+Be careful.

 ## Architecture Overview